 What makes a person confident?
-Why are we so sure of ourselves with some thing’s but shy away from other situations like they were the plague?
+Why are we so sure of ourselves with some thing’s but shy away from other situations like it’s the plague?

-Everyone has their Achilles heal – that one area in our lives that no matter how we approach it, we feel awkward or inferior.
-Maybe you are an amazing conversationist when speaking to one or two people in an intimate setting but when faced with a crowd, eager to hear what you have to offer, you stutter and become a tongued tied fool.
+Everyone has an Achilles heal – that one area in your live that no matter how you approach it, you feel awkward or inferior.
+Maybe you are an amazing conversationist when speaking to one or two people in an intimate setting but when faced with a crowd, eager to hear what you have to offer, you stutter and become a tongue tied fool.
 Or perhaps you are the mermaid of the swimming pool and can glide, dip and dive with form and grace, but on land you develop two left feet and stumble around like a drunken klutz.

-No one is 100% confident in life.
+No one is 100% confident.
 Even the olympic athlete, or the super star actor has self doubt in some area of their life.
 We are human beings and because we are, we are fallible.
 So how come some people come across like they are in total control of their life and others folks fail at even the basics of maintaining the minimum social standards?

 Here are some simple, standard aspect of being a confident person that go a long way towards maintaining a level of self mastery in ones life.
 See if you can identify with the list below.